ugr-sail/sinergym/docs/source/pages/rewards.rst

 own reward functions (see section bellow).

-*Sinergym*'s predefined reward functions are developed as **multi-objective**, where both *energy consumption* and *thermal discomfort* are normalized and add together with different weights.
+*Sinergym*'s predefined reward functions are developed as **multi-objective**, where both *energy consumption* and *thermal discomfort* are normalized and added together with different weights.
 These rewards are **always negative**, meaning that perfect behavior has a cumulative reward of 0.
 Notice also that there are two temperature comfort ranges defined, one for the summer period and other for the winter period.
 The weights of each